jallanxjallan/onemanairforce/adaptation/stories/samuel_proves_patriotism.md

 ---
+category: interview
+date: 15 October 1988
 title: Samuel Proves Patriotism
-date: No Date
-status: new
+status: expand
 ---

 Samuel tells Julia that during the Bersiap period he sought the protection of the local preman.
 To prove his loyalty to the Republic, he